TIO-IKIM/medical_image_deidentification/README.md

 ```

 ### Installation via Docker
 Alternatively this tool is distributed via docker.
 You can find the docker images [here](https://hub.docker.com/r/morrempe/hold).
-The docker image is available for amd64 and arm64 platforms.
+The docker image is available for Linux-based (including Mac) amd64 and arm64 platforms.

 For the installation and execution of the docker image, you must have [Docker](https://docs.docker.com/get-docker/) installed on your system.

 1. Pull the docker image

-       docker pull morrempe/hold:[tag]   (either arm64 or amd64)
+       docker pull morrempe/mede:[tag]   (either arm64 or amd64)

 2. Run the docker container with attached volume.
 Your data will be mounted in the ````data```` folder:

-       docker run --rm -it -v [Path/to/your/data]:/data morrempe/hold:[tag]
+       docker run --rm -it -v [Path/to/your/data]:/data morrempe/mede:[tag]

 3. Run the script with the corresponding cli parameter, e.g.:

-       python3 deidentify.py [your flags]
+       mede-deidentify [your flags]

 ## Usage
 **De-Identification CLI**